- About Osceola

 - Investor Login

-Osceola seeks to make individual investments into lower middle market businesses (typically up to $5 million in EBITDA) to create strategic rollups with an emphasis on services and niche manufacturing.
+Osceola seeks to make individual investments into lower middle market companies (typically up to $5 million in EBITDA) to create strategic rollups with an emphasis on business services.
 We call this approach Micro Private Equity.

 Over the long-term, Osceola believes the Micro Private Equity market presents the greatest return opportunities for patient, disciplined, and experienced investors for several reasons.